When style meets comfort! Take your pick from the best college bags for men

 Durability of the bag

 Since you may be carrying a lot of items in your college bag every day, it is important for it to be made of strong and durable material.
-For example, nylon bags are known to be sturdy to withstand everyday wear and tear.
-The zippers and straps must also be sturdy enough to carry the weight of your bag.
-The Supreme Logo Backpack (Buy it for Rs 4207 on Farfetch) is an excellent option when it comes to durability and sturdiness.
+The zippers and straps must be sturdy enough to carry the weight of your bag.
+The Supreme Logo Backpack (Buy it for SGD 766 on Farfetch) is an excellent option when it comes to durability and sturdiness.

 Comfortable straps